oevl/gatsby-mdx-blog/README.md

-# A developer blog usig Gatsby and MDX
+# A developer blog using Gatsby and MDX

 Following thsi tutorial: "How to Build Your Coding Blog From Scratch Using Gatsby and MDX"